mikependon/RepoDB.NET/pages/tutorials/getting-started-sqlite.md

 using (var connection = new SQLiteConnection(ConnectionString))
 {
 	var people = connection.QueryAll<Person>();
-	/` Do the stuffs for the people here `/
+	/* Do the stuffs for the 'people' here */
 }
 ```